About the Everest Base Camp Trek

 The dinner menu at your overnight teahouse can vary, particularly at lower altitudes.
 There will be soups of different kinds, noodles and pasta in different forms, fried potatoes, fried rice, pizza (of different qualities), more dal bhat, and for dessert, perhaps custard or rice pudding.

-At each stop, there will be soft drinks and tea, and coffee
+At each stop, there will be soft drinks, tea, and coffee

 Porridge